vbookshelf/Offline-Photo-Scrubber/README.md

 ## Features

-- Local Processing: Runs completely in the user's browser via vanilla JavaScript.
+- <b>Local Processing</b>: Runs completely in the user's browser via vanilla JavaScript.
 Because it doesn’t send images to an external server, it offers absolute privacy.

-- Lossless Stripping: Most basic tools "clean" an image by rendering it onto a hidden canvas and re-encoding it.
+- <b>Lossless Stripping</b>: Most basic tools "clean" an image by rendering it onto a hidden canvas and re-encoding it.
 That can reduce the picture quality.
 This code parses the binary chunks of JPEGs and PNGs, cutting out the metadata chunks (APP1 markers for EXIF in JPEGs, eXIf/tEXt chunks in PNGs) without touching the actual image data.
 The picture quality stays identical to the original image.

-- Re-Encoding on Orientation: If an image has an orientation tag (e.g., shot sideways/upside down), the code falls back to re-encoding it at ~92% quality via Canvas to bake the rotation in.
+- <b>Re-Encoding on Orientation</b>: If an image has an orientation tag (e.g., shot sideways/upside down), the code falls back to re-encoding it at ~92% quality via Canvas to bake the rotation in.
 This means that it's no longer "lossless" for those specific images.
+Photos taken with a smartphone have an orientation tag.

-- Transparency: The app lists all metadata that was removed.
+- <b>Transparency</b>: You can manually verify that metadata was removed by using the simple file info viewers that are built into macOS and Windows.

 ## Architecture